opentecr/opentecr/README.md

 # opentecr
-contains the actual data of the openTECR database
+contains general information about the openTECR database